seun-OMJ/seun-OMJ/README.md

 ### **Freelance Software Developer (Sept 2021 – Present)**
 - Created software solutions using Java, Python, React, and PostgreSQL.
 - Tested and debugged programs while contributing to open-source projects.
 - Integrated third-party software components and adhered to Agile practices.

-### **Weather Tech Heating and Cooling Inc. (Dec 2021 – Present)**
-- Delivered excellent customer service by advising clients on tailored solutions.
-- Boosted company growth through detailed product presentations and client engagement.

-### **Tunik Foods (July 2018 – Aug 2019)**
-- Coordinated sales schedules, managed transactions, and handled claims in a fast-paced environment.

 _Among many other projects on my GitHub_